 - Lion Brand Vanna’s Choice Yarn in Seaspray Mist

-Using Lion Brand Vanna’s Choice Yarn in Brick, I used 4 skeins, with some left over.
+- The second shrug I made, I used Lion Brand Vanna’s Choice Yarn in Brick, I only used 4 skeins, with some leftover.

 I noticed on the labels there are different measurements for each worth noting here: